dtcenter/METplus/docs/Contributors_Guide/documentation.rst

 ^^^^^^^^^^^

 Grid tables are created by "drawing" the table structure with various symbols, via grid-like "ASCII art".
-Creating grid tables can be cumbersome to create.
+Creating grid tables can be cumbersome to create, however the

-This
 `Grid Tables <https://docutils.sourceforge.io/docs/ref/rst/restructuredtext.html#grid-tables>`_
 documentation indicates that the
 `Emacs table mode <https://table.sourceforge.net/>`_ allows for easier editing of grid tables.

-An example of the use of a grid table is in the MET Installation Guide under the dropdown title **IF THE USER ALREADY HAS THE LIBRARY DEPENDENCIES INSTALLED** in the section
+An example of the use of a grid table can be found in the MET Installation Guide under the dropdown title **IF THE USER ALREADY HAS THE LIBRARY DEPENDENCIES INSTALLED** in the section
 `External Library Handling in compile_MET_all.sh <https://met.readthedocs.io/en/latest/Users_Guide/installation.html#external-library-handling-in-compile-met-all-sh>`_.